collindching/SF-Housing/README.md

 # San Francisco Housing Project

 Which neighborhoods are good for renting and which are good for buying?

-In this project, I explore San Francisco's housing market with Data from Zillow.
-This analysis is a good introduction to spatial mapping, and provides some insight on choosing a neighborhood in San Francisco to live.
+I explored San Francisco's housing market with Zillow data to practice spatial data visualizations and learn more about the area I grew up in.

 Helpful blog posts:
 - [San Francisco mapping tutorial](http://urbanspatialanalysis.com/dataviz-tutorial-mapping-san-francisco-home-prices-using-r/)

-Data from Zillow.
 The writeup with code is in reports/intro_post.pdf.

 ## How to run this project